-‘Victory comes late’ by Emily Dickinson is a fourteen-line poem that is contained within one block of text.
+‘Victory comes late’ is fourteen-lines and contained within one block of text.
 There is no standard pattern of rhyme or rhythm in the poem.
 It is written in blank verse, a style very common within Dickinson’s works.

 Explore Victory comes late